Refraction of Light at Curved Surfaces

 1,000+ Class 10 students started this chapter today

-What is the center of curvature of a curved surface?
+What is the centre of curvature of a curved surface?

 Answer

-The center of curvature (C) is the center of the sphere of which the curved surface is a part.
-Any line drawn from the center of curvature to a point on the curved surface becomes the normal to the su…
+The centre of the sphere, of which the curved surface is a part, is called the centre of curvature and it is denoted by C. Any line drawn from the centre of curvature to a point on the curved surface …

-What is the pole of a curved surface?
+What is the pole of a curved surface and what is the principal axis?

 Answer

-The pole (P) of a curved surface is the center point of the curved surface.
-The line joining the center of curvature and the pole is called the principal axis.
+The centre of the curved surface is called the pole, denoted by P. The line that joins the centre of curvature and the pole is called the principal axis.
+For a lens, the principal axis joins the two c…

 Answer

-A ray bends towards the normal when it travels from a rarer to denser medium.
-At a curved surface, the normal direction changes from point to point, but Snell's law still applies at each point.
+A ray bends towards the normal when it travels from a rarer medium to a denser medium.
+It bends away from the normal when it travels from a denser medium to a rarer medium.
+This is the same refraction…

-What happens to a ray traveling along the principal axis of a curved surface?
+Why does a ray passing along the principal axis not deviate at a curved surface?

 Answer

-A ray traveling along the principal axis passes through undeviated because it travels along the normal to the surface.
-According to Snell's law, rays along the normal do not deviate from their path.
+A ray travelling along the principal axis or through the centre of curvature travels along the normal to the surface.
+According to Snell's law, a ray along the normal does not deviate from its path.

 Answer